-Significant increases (decreases) in estimated price per square meter, value adjustments, discount rates, lease rates, escalation rate, and vacancy and bad debt allowance in isolation would result in a significantly higher (lower) fair value on a linear basis.
+Significant increases (decreases) in estimated price per square meter, value adjustments, lease rates, and escalation rate would result in a significantly higher (lower) fair value on a linear basis.
 Significant increases (decreases) in discount rates and vacancy and bad debt allowance in isolation would result in a significantly lower (higher) fair value on a linear basis.